retorquere/zotero-better-bibtex/README.md

 Whether it does is configurable (no UI thoug, search for better-bibtex in about:config).
 When exporting a collection, the extension defaults to a recursive export, but this too can be configured in about:config.

+Install by downloading the XPI above; after that, it will auto-update